-- 1. The expansion of the hamlet of Conrich and its evolution as a diverse, vital residential community. - 2.
+- 1. The expansion of the hamlet of Conrich and its evolution as a diverse, vital residential community.
+The hamlet location and land use will be developed as a separate process following adoption of this plan and amended into the Conrich Area Structure Plan at a later date. - 2.
 The development of the Conrich area as a regional business centre with more than half of the plan area devoted to industrial and commercial uses. - 3.
 The integration of residential and business uses in a manner that provides for the transition of land uses, promotes land use compatibility, and mitigates impacts on adjacent lands. - 4.
 The identification of agricultural land that will remain in production until such time as it is required for other uses and the protection of the natural environment in the face of significant growth.